 2. Make sure all eight EBL skills are covered in these 3 lessons

-➽ Tip: EBL (and English) skills are listed on the front page of every lesson
+➽ Tip: EBL (and English) skills are shown on the front page of every lesson

-➽ THE BEST BIT: Watch your pupils’ thinking and learning skills orbit the stars!
+➽ THE BEST BIT: Watch your pupils’ thinking and learning skills shoot for the stars!

 Lessons can be bought individually…